-“Investing the time and money in a quality business valuation can make all the difference in the selling success,” says Mazar.
+“Investing the time and money in a quality business valuation can make all the difference in the selling success,” says Mr. Mazar.
 “The initial preparations will take time, but an accurate business valuation that accounts for all aspects of the business will keep thousands of dollars in an owner’s pocket.”
 Mr. Mazar recommends using a firm that is actively involved in the day-to-day business of business selling, preferably a business brokerage firm or mergers and acquisitions firm.
-Many accounting firms also offer business valuations but Mazar notes, “they often do not have an in-depth understanding of market forces or industry trends.”
+Many accounting firms also offer business valuations but Mr. Mazar notes, “accountants do not have the expertise nor experience nor an in-depth understanding of market forces or industry trends.”

-Accurate valuation in hand, the decision must then be made to go for sale by owner or hire a business broker for selling their business.
+With an accurate and credible valuation report in hand, the next step involves proper preparation prior to placing the business for sale.
+To perform these matters properly, its time to hire a business broker or a merger & acquisition advisor.
 To make this decision, educate yourself.
-Find out what it takes to successfully sell a business.
-Speak with professionals you trust.
-Call around.
-A good firm will at least offer some advice regardless of their involvement in the selling process.
-Be sure to understand the importance of confidentiality, a thorough and controlled process, how to properly screen qualified buyers, the due diligence process and how to predict future problems and be able to offer solutions to a potential buyer.
+Find out what are the traits of a skillful and experienced business broker or merger and acquisition advisors.
+Perform research, call around and ask questions.
+A good business brokerage or merger and acquisition firm will at least offer some advice regardless of their involvement in the business preparation and business selling process.
+A skilled business broker or merger and acquisition advisor the importance of confidentiality, a thorough and controlled process, how to properly screen qualified buyers, the due diligence process and how to predict future problems and be able to offer solutions to a client.

 Business Sale Advocate is a nation-wide firm that provides services to “Minimize Risks When Selling a Business” in the areas Business Exit Planning, Business Sale (Business Brokerage) and business valuation services.
 Business Sale Advocate was founded by industry veteran Brian S. Mazar who developed a unique process that is sell-side driven.
 This process makes Business Sale Advocate different from other business brokerage firms (business broker ideology).

-Advisors at Business Sale Advocate do not take a typical business broker approach, they do not represent both sides of a deal and they refuse to follow the typical industry standards just “because everyone does”.
+Advisers at Business Sale Advisor do not take a typical business broker approach, they do not represent both sides of a deal and they refuse to follow the typical industry standards just “because everyone does”.
 Their results are different too.
-Those who end up selling their businesses through Business Sale Advocate receive better terms, higher selling prices and a true advocate when they sell a business.
-Due to this, Business Sale Advocate successfully is selling their businesses at an average of 98% of the listed price.
+Those who end up selling their businesses through Business Sale Advisor receive better terms, higher selling prices and a true advocate when they sell a business.
+Due to this, Business Sale Advisor successfully is selling their businesses at an average of 98% of the listed price.

-Why pay 10-12% commissions to a business broker on the sale price of your business.
-The Business Sale Advocate program goes far beyond conventional business broker services.
-Contact the Business Sale Advocate to learn the proper steps in selling a business and experience our help, low prices and superior expertise and support, click here.
+The Business Sale Advisor program goes far beyond conventional business broker services.
+Contact the Business Sale Advisor to learn the proper steps in selling a business and experience our help, low prices and superior expertise and support, click here.